rmuit/copernica-api/README.md

   array (for e.g. database fields); he wants dedicated methods and classes for each entity and its properties.

+I can certainly appreciate that last sentiment for 'embedded entities' (like fields inside collections inside the response for a database), which contain layers of metadata that calling code shouldn't need to deal with.
+However, embedded entities are an outlier, not the norm.

 While I am certainly [not](https://github.com/rmuit/sharpspring-restapi) [against](https://github.com/rmuit/PracticalAfas/blob/master/README-update.md)
 using value objects where it has a practical purpose...
 I tend to favor working with the returned array data if the reasons to do otherwise aren't clear.
-Wrapping returned data often just obfuscates them.
+Wrapping returned data often just obfuscates it.
 That may be a personal preference.

 And I unfortunately cannot derive the practical purpose from the code or the example in the README.
+The README only documents one example of those embedded entities which IMHO isn't very representative of every day API use.

-What I think has much more practical value than wrapping array data into a bunch of separate PHP classes, is encapsulating the necessary checks that a programmer needs to do repeatedly on data / call results which an API endpoint returns.
-I favor being really strict and throwing exceptions for any unexpected data, so that my 'regular' code doesn't have to do them / can be sure that the data is as expected.
-The checks in various get*() commands would need to be ported into individual classes in this project.
-(Likely one of the get*() calls maps to each of the classes, which in itself is good.)
-And I'm not sure how difficult it would be to port over the getEntitiesNextBatch() functionality.
+What I think has much more practical value (generally when dealing with remote APIs) than wrapping array data into separate PHP classes, is doing all necessary checks which code needs to do repeatedly on returned results, so that a caller 1) doesn't need to deal with those; 2) can be absolutely sure that the data returend by a client class is valid.
+(I favor being really strict and throwing exceptions for any unexpected data, for reason 2.)

+So: it would be important to me to integrate the strict checks I have made in the various get*() commands, into individual classes in this project.
+The advantage would likely be that the difference between my various get*() calls would disappear, because only one of each maps to each of the classes.
+However,
+* I cannot tell from reading the code, how successful that integration would be.
+  (The code setup is unfortunately too opaque for me to immediately grasp this.)
+* I'm also not sure how difficult it would be to port over the getEntitiesNextBatch() functionality.

 For now, I'd rather spend some time writing this README and polishing my existing code to publish it as a separate project, rather than retrofit the